Assessment should have a purpose at every level for everyone involved:

 Children are judged against end of year statements for their year group.
 The statements fall into 3 categories:

 Children who are unlikely to be emerging at the end of the year may work towards the expectations from the year below.

 So how does this process in school work?
 Every week the teachers will have had an opportunity to assess how the children are working.
 At the start of each year group, every child will be Emerging as they are being judged against the End of Year statements.
 By using their professional knowledge and judgement, teachers will know what the children can already do and what they think the children can achieve.
-They will then give a forecast as to where they think a child will be by the end of the Year.
+They will then give a forecast as to where they think a child will be by the end of the academic year.
 The Government's aim and our schools aim is that the vast majority of children are Expected for their year group by the end of the year.
-Ongoing assessments by class teachers are predominantly based on the work in children’s books.
+Ongoing assessments by class teachers are predominantly based on the work in children’s books and responses in class.
 Judgements made by teachers are moderated through collaborative working with other teachers in the school, other schools in the Faversham collaboration and with other schools from across Kent.
 The progress of pupils is monitored closely by members of the senior leadership team through termly lesson observations, pupil progress meetings and book scrutinies.
 Monitoring by the school governors ensures that senior leaders are held to account.

 We also use summative testing at key points throughout the year.
 This helps to give the teachers clear indications about children’s attainment and progress in Reading and Maths.
 We currently use the PUMA, PIRA and GAPS assessments to complete this.
 We also use past SATs papers in Year 2 and 6 to support judgements by teachers.

 In the end of year reports that we send out in July you will be informed if your child has achieved the age expected levels for their year group (Expected), whether they are above this (Exceeding) or below (Emerging).

 If you have any questions about assessment procedures in school then please do not hesitate to Mrs Cottenden, the Assessment Leader.